elaa0505/chaquopy_getting_started/getting_started/python_activity/03_create_activity.rst

 ---------------------------------------------------------------------------------------------------

-Next, we'll create some directories & files that are required for our Python activity.
+Next, we need to create some directories & files that are required for our Python activity.

 .. image:: /_images/getting_started--python_activity--03_create_activity--04_new_menu.png